 The person in charge told the inspector that the staffing levels will based on the assessed needs of the residents.
-The inspector noted that to ensure continuity of care a relief panel will also be available from which absences will be covered.
+It is expected that this centre will provide care for residents with low support needs.
+Additional staff will be available if required.